-Professional Windsor Chairmaker James Mursell bought his first travisher nearly fifteen years ago.
+Professional Windsor Chairmaker James Mursell bought his first travisher over 20 years ago.
 It was not that easy to use and one day it broke, leaving him without this critical tool.
 It is said that every cloud has a silver lining and this proved to be the start of his tool making career.

 The first travisher was not pretty, but it worked satisfactorily and got James back to work.
 Soon afterwards a more sophisticated travisher shape was produced which was more rounded and fitted better to the hands – the forerunner of the current shape.